TactilityProject/Tactility/Documentation/ideas.md

 - Audio player app
 - Audio recording app
 - OTA updates
-- T-Deck Plus: Create separate device config (pre-requisite: needs more kernel drivers so the driver count in the device project is reduced)
 - If present, use LED to show boot/wifi status
-- Capacity based on voltage: estimation for various devices uses a linear voltage curve, but it should use a battery discharge curve.
-- Wrapper for lvgl slider widget that shows "+" and "-" buttons, and also the value in a label.
-  Note: consider Spinbox
 - On crash, try to save the current log to flash or SD card? (this is risky, though, so ask in Discord first)
 - Support more than 1 hardware keyboard (see lvgl::hardware_keyboard_set_indev()).
 LVGL init currently calls keyboard init, but that part should probably be done from the KeyboardDevice base class.